cmusatyalab/elijah-openstack/cloudlet-gateway/docs/gpu-passthrough-overview.md

 | bare-metal |      |  |  |  |
 | VM with GPU passthrough (gpu default mode) | 95 +- 13  | 101 +- 13 |  | |
 | container inside a VM with GPU passthrough |    |  | |  |

+### Experiments Data

+Complete experiment results are in [data](data) directory.

+* baremetal-conv, vm-conv, container-conv: Convolution kernel benchmark results for bare-metal, vm, and container-inside-VM.
+* run.sh: Convolution kernel result summary script
+* bandwidth-test: BandwithTest benchmark results for bare-metal, vm, and container-inside-VM.
+* conv-dynamic-algorithm: Unmodified convolution kernel benchmark results, which select convolution algorithms at runtime.
+* gemm-test: GEMM kernel benchmark results using DeepBench.
+Note that the data has high variance since not enough runs are executed.
+* vm-ssd-*: Object detection benchmark results on VM using [cvutils](www.github.com/junjuew/cvutils).
+Note that this benchmark includes extra processing time on CPU as well.
+It should not be used for measuring virtualization overhead.